kontron/buildroot-external-smarc-sal28/README.md

 be programmed.
 Just write the second half of the image.
 This section will contain the standard bootloader which is started by default.

+The `images/emmc.img` contains an image which can be transferred to the eMMC on the board.
+It contains two partitions, one which holds the kernel and device trees and one for the root filesystem.
+The boot partition also contains a boot.cmd script which is automatically started by the bootloader.

 The `images/sd-card.img` contains an image which can be transferred to a SD card.
 Use the SMARC test mode to enable SDHC boot.
 This is a last resort booting mechanism which does not depend on any other flash content on the